Scrape Amazon With Python

 Using EcommerceAPI for scraping Amazon

-An alternative solution for this approach can be using E-commerceAPI’s Amazon Scraper API as your reliable data provider.
+An alternative solution for this approach can be using E-commerceAPI’s Amazon Product API as your reliable data provider.
 It provides various advantages:

 1. The API will manage header rotation.